 Transfer of Credit from University of the Potomac to Other Institutions

 Acceptance of transfer credit is always a decision of receiving institutions.
-University of the Potomac's regional accreditation does not guarantee transferability.
 Any student interested in transferring University of the Potomac credit to another college or university should check directly with the receiving institution.

 Proficiency Examinations